 To assist this process, the Department is seeking input from industry and employer groups, and other interested stakeholders, through a two-stage consultation process.

-In this first round of consultation the Department is seeking input on the broad design principles that should underpin a methodology for identifying skills shortages for the purpose of targeting apprenticeship incentives.
-A second round of consultation will occur later this year, seeking comment on the proposed design of the replacement skills shortage methodology.
+The first round of consultations undertaken by the Department on the Issues Paper closed on 27 September 2019.
+A second round of consultations will occur later this year, seeking comment on the proposed design of the replacement skills shortage methodology.

 Further detail about the consultation process is available in the attached Consultation Document.